LootDust/moddable-pixel-dungeon/README.md

 # Uncompleted Waring

 I haven't complete the most basic changes that I want to make for this mod of SPD.
-This fork has no different with 00-evan's now.
+This fork has had no difference with 00-evan's yet.

 # Moddable Pixel Dungeon